-Enjoy a vast collection of stamps, postal artifacts and informative exhibits for all ages.
+Enjoy a vast collection of stamps, postal artifacts and informative exhibits for all ages at this free museum.

 The Postal Museum houses an atrium sporting a 90-foot-high ceiling and vital objects from the postal past.
 Three airmail planes hang overhead, while a stagecoach from 1851 and a 1932 Ford Model A postal truck also adorn the room.
 Take a journey on a colonial post road, browse through a 1920s-style post office and experience the National Philatelic Collection, which features more than 5.9 million items.

 The National Postal Museum resides at 2 Massachusetts Avenue NE and is open from 10 a.m. – 5:30 p.m. daily.
-December 25 is the only day of the year that the museum is closed.
-Admission is free.
+December 25 is the only day of the year that the museum is closed and admission is free.

 The museum is accessible by wheelchair, with ramps at its 1st Street entrance and North Capitol Street entrance, via the U.S. Post Office.